Myoporum Thrips

 • Causes severe galling of leaves

-• Effective control strategies have been established
+• Control strategies have been established

 Contact Tree Solutions staff if you need more information and/or think your trees are infested by this pest.